Joshua-Chin/Advent-of-FPGA-2025/README.md

 My solution allows the user to set an arbitrary maximum digit count during generation, and will compute the coefficients on the fly.

 The output is a continuous stream, with a 7 cycle delay.

-### Day 8, Part 2
-While the problem description implies an edge-centric approach (Kruskal's algorithm), sorting O(N^2) edges is inefficient in hardware.
-Finding the last edge connected in Kruskal's algorithm is equivalent to finding the longest edge in the minimum spanning tree.
-Therefore, to improve the parallelism, I used Primm's algorithm, while tracking the largest edge added so far.

-We fully parallelize the distance computations, determining a new edge in the MST in a fixed number of clock cycles.
-This circuit runs in `O(n)` cycles, instead of the typical `O(n^2)` cycles that a Kruskal's algorithm approach might use.
-This approach represents a significant area vs latency tradeoff, using a very large number of DSP slices to minimize total runtime.
-If fewer DSP slices are available, we can instead process the edges in batches, maximizing the DSP slice usage while fitting on a more reasonably sized board.

-To reduce routing congestion, the points are stored both in registers and BRAM.
-The instance in registers is used for the parallel distance calculation, while the instance in BRAM is used for retrieving the coordinates of the newly added point.

 ## Solution Descriptions